SaraMWillis/example-docs/docs/quick_start/accessing_compute/index.md

 *Usage includes all subgroups, some of which may not be displayed here
 ```

-You should see a name next to the ```Group``` field (in the example above ```group_name```).
+You should see a name next to the ```Group``` field (in the example above, this is ```group_name```).
 If you see multiple groups, then you are sponsored in multiple groups and can choose any one of your group names.
 Note the name of your account and hang onto it for the upcoming sections.

 ### Interactive Jobs

 Now, let's actually access a compute node.
-When you're connected to a login node, you can connect to a compute node by using the command ```interactive```.
-The command ```interactive``` by default will give you one CPU for one hour (which will charge your account one CPU hour -- don't worry, you have a lot!).
+When you're connected to a login node, you can initiate a Slurm job to interactively connect to a compute node by using the command ```interactive```.
+By default, this will give you one CPU for one hour.
 You can adjust this using the different flags available which are documented on our [Interactive Jobs](../../running_jobs/interactive_jobs/) page.
 For now, we'll stick with the default resources.

-To access a session, run the following, substituting your own group name (that you found with ```va``` in the section above) for ```group_name```:
+To access a session, run the following, substituting your own group name (that you found with ```va``` in the section above) for ```<group_name>```:
 ```
-interactive -a group_name
+interactive -a <group_name>
 ```

 For example, in my case: